aws-samples/amazon-transcribe-news-media-analysis/CONTRIBUTING.md

 * Java
 * Maven

-To start, run `npm install`.
+To install the required Node.js libraries, run `npm install`.
 To start a local build, run `npm run build`.

 ## Working with CloudFormation